 Building a Culture That Backs Modernization

-Evolving Developer Workflows and Mindsets
+Evolving Workflows and Mindsets

-Celebrating Wins to Keep Momentum
+Celebrate Wins to Sustain Momentum

 Common Questions About Modernizing Legacy Systems